CMSgov/beneficiary-fhir-data/rfcs/0007-filtering.md

 be allowed to stay, otherwise it will be nulled out.
 Every field in the object will need to be visited so that we don't miss any fields.

+Fields that represent objects are recursed into, applying the same field selection approach.

 ```
+    private enum WhichFields {ALL, EXPLICIT}

+    private static class SubfieldSelection {
+        final WhichFields pickMe;
+        final Map<String, SubfieldSelection> explictFields;

+        public SubfieldSelection() {
+            this.pickMe = WhichFields.ALL;
+            explictFields = Collections.emptyMap();
+        }

+        public SubfieldSelection(Map<String, SubfieldSelection> explictFields) {
+            this.pickMe = WhichFields.EXPLICIT;
+            this.explictFields = explictFields;
+        }

+        public void addField(String fieldName) {
+            explictFields.put(fieldName, wildCard);
+        }

+        public WhichFields getPickMe() {
+            return pickMe;
+        }

+        public Map<String, SubfieldSelection> getExplictFields() {
+            return explictFields;
+        }
+    }

+    private static final SubfieldSelection wildCard = new SubfieldSelection();

-private static final Set<String> allowAB2DList = new HashSet<>();
+    private static final Map<String, SubfieldSelection> eobFieldSelection = new HashMap<>();

     static {
-    allowedAB2DList.add("patient");
-    allowedAB2DList.add("provider");
-    allowedAB2DList.add("organization");
-    ...
+        eobFieldSelection.put("patient", wildCard);
+        eobFieldSelection.put("provider", wildCard);
+        eobFieldSelection.put("organization", wildCard);
+        eobFieldSelection.put("facility", wildCard);
+        eobFieldSelection.put("type", wildCard);
+        eobFieldSelection.put("resourceType", wildCard);
+        eobFieldSelection.put("diagnosis", wildCard);
+        eobFieldSelection.put("procedure", wildCard);
+        eobFieldSelection.put("item", buildItemDef());
+        eobFieldSelection.put("careTeam", wildCard);
+        eobFieldSelection.put("identifier", wildCard);
     }

-static void filterEOBs(List<IBaseResource> eobs) {
+    private static SubfieldSelection buildItemDef() {
-    for(ExplanationOfBenefit eob : eobs) {
-        Field[] fields = eob.getClass().getDeclaredFields();
-        for(Field field : fields) {
-            if(!allowedAB2DList.contains(field)) {
-                PropertyUtils.setProperty(eob, field.getName(), null);
+        Map<String, SubfieldSelection> itemMap = new HashMap<>();
+        itemMap.put("service", wildCard);
+        itemMap.put("quantity", wildCard);
+        itemMap.put("servicedPeriod", wildCard);
+        itemMap.put("location", wildCard);
+        itemMap.put("careTeamLinkId", wildCard);
+        itemMap.put("sequence", wildCard);
+        return new SubfieldSelection(itemMap);
     }

+    // Entry point
+    public static void filterEOBs(List<ExplanationOfBenefit> eobs) {
+        for (ExplanationOfBenefit eob : eobs) {
+            trimFields(eob, eobFieldSelection);
         }
     }

+    private static void trimFields(Object objToTrim, Map<String, SubfieldSelection> fieldMapping) {
+        Field[] fields = objToTrim.getClass().getDeclaredFields();
+        for (Field field : fields) {
+            // Do not return this field, null it out.
+            if (!fieldMapping.containsKey(field.getName())) {
+                PropertyUtils.setProperty(objToTrim, field.getName(), null);
+                continue;
             }

+            // Return the entire field in the results
+            SubfieldSelection selection = fieldMapping.get(field.getName());
+            if (selection.getPickMe() == WhichFields.ALL) {
+                continue;
+            }

+            // Return a subset of the fields of the object referenced.
+            trimFieldsThrowException(objToTrim, field, selection);
+        }
+    }

+    private static void trimFieldsThrowException(Object objToTrim, Field field, SubfieldSelection selection) {
+        try {
+            trimFields(field.get(objToTrim), selection.getExplictFields());
+        } catch (IllegalAccessException iae) {
+            throw new RuntimeException(iae);
+        }
+    }
 ```

 ### Proposed Solution: Unresolved Questions
 [Proposed Solution: Unresolved Questions]: #proposed-solution-unresolved-questions

 How much will this save us?

-We will need to benchmark this solution compared to the old one to ensure it will be worth putting into production.
+Proposed profiling is invoking BFD with at least 10,000 EOB Requests by Patient ID (ExplanationOfBenefit?patient=) and to measure the aggregate time of completion of all calls.
+In other words, sum up the time taken by each call over all calls.

+This test will be baselined on current implementation and then ran again after the solution is deployed.

 ### Proposed Solution: Drawbacks
 [Proposed Solution: Drawbacks]: #proposed-solution-drawbacks

-There will be extra time spent filtering fields out on the server side, but this should save AB2D a lot in terms of reducing the amount of data we need to receive and then filter.
-BFD will be sending less data over the network.

-This solution will also put the burden of maintaining the fields on BFD's side, which would mean that AB2D would make a change in a codebase other than our own, but since we don't expect these fields to change very often, that should be a minimal amount of change.
+This solution incurs nominal amount of extra processing to traverse the EOB object and null out fields that do not need to be returned.

+This solution adds AB2D specific code within the BFD source base.
+Any new required fields results in changes to BFD code.
+The expecation is that this is rare and involves minimal effort.

 ### Proposed Solution: Notable Alternatives
 [Proposed Solution: Notable Alternatives]: #proposed-solution-notable-alternatives

-One alternative that would give clients more flexibility would be to send the parameters themselves, but with that added flexibility comes a danger of being able to more easily make a mistake.
-By setting the parameters on the server side it's more difficult to change, but also less error prone.
+GraphQL is a notable alternative where the fields are explicitly requested in the invocation.
+Since GraphQL supports introspection, the client can actively determine the available fields.
+A hybrid approach using *registered queries* requires queries to be specified in advance so that they can be locked down by a production server.

+The downside is that this would be a significant amount of work for BFD to adopt a different API style while continuing to support the REST calls.

-An alternative for using a library like PropertyUtils would be JXPath, but when I benchmarked the two, PropertyUtils was consistently faster.
-Having said that, I would like to run some more realistic tests, which would not be very hard to setup, since it would just be a very simple matter of changing one line of code really to compare the two.
+An alternative for using a library like PropertyUtils would be JXPath, but initial benchmarks showed that PropertyUtils was consistently faster.

 ## Future Possibilities
 [Future Possibilities]: #future-possibilities

-There could be filtering on the database side as well.
-Right now there are 194 columns in the beneficiary table, and we certainly do not need all of them, so filtering on the database side would reduce the load on the database.
+There could be dynamic projections on the database side as well.
+Right now there are 194 columns in the beneficiary table, and we certainly do not need all of them, so retrieving only the needed columns would reduce the load on the database.

 Other groups would likely want to utilize filtering as well, but that is out of scope for this RFC.